lussierc/simplePerformanceExperimentsJava/writing/report.md

-# Report by First and Second Team Member
+# Report by Your Team

 Please follow the instructions in the assignment sheet as you write the final report for this project.